Nekogram/files/src/privacy.md

 While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:

 - Information regarding your location
+- Information from your Device's phone book (contacts list)
+- Pictures and other information from your Device's camera and photo library

 We use this information to provide features of Our Service, to improve and customize Our Service.
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.